-Figure 31: Adding a User Dependency
+Figure 30: User Dependency Element

-NOTE: Only add Custom Elements if you are an experienced user.
+Only add Custom Elements if you are an experienced user.

-IMPORTANT: The order in which you list elements (Packages) under Elements to Package is the order in which the Multi-Server Manager will install them on the target server.
+The order in which you list elements (Packages) under Elements to Package is the order in which the Multi-Server Manager will install them on the target server.
 If an element and one of its dependencies are in separate Packages, always install the dependency's Package before the Package of the element that requires it.
 For example, if a content type is associated with a workflow, install the workflow Package before the content type Package, so that when you install the content type, it can locate the workflow.